-Danny DeVito stars as “Frank Reynolds” and is one of the entertainment industry’s most versatile players, excelling as an actor, producer and director.
+Danny DeVito is one of the entertainment industry’s most versatile players, excelling as actor, producer and director.

-His award-winning performance as “Louie De Palma” on the television show Taxi was what propelled DeVito to national prominence.
-He won both an Emmy and a Golden Globe®.
-In a 1999 readers’ poll conducted by TV Guide, DeVito’s “Louie De Palma” was voted number one among “TV’s Fifty Greatest Characters Ever.”
+The award-winning performance as “Louie De Palma” on the television show Taxi was what propelled DeVito to national prominence.
+He won both an Emmy® and a Golden Globe®.
+In a 1999 readers’ poll conducted by TV Guide Magazine, DeVito’s “Louie De Palma” was voted number one among “TV’s Fifty Greatest Character’s Ever.”

-DeVito will be voicing the character “Bob” for Walt Disney Pictures The One and Only Ivan in 2020.
-In 2018, he was heard voicing “Dorgle” in Smallfoot, an animated Warner Bros. film.
-Other recently voiced characters include the “Lorax” in Universal Pictures’ animated feature The Lorax based on the book of the same name by Dr. Seuss.
+DeVito was last heard voicing the character “Bob” for Disney’s The One and Only Ivan released in 2020.
+In 2018, he was heard voicing “Dorgle” in Warner Bros.’ animated Smallfoot.
+Other voiced characters include the “Lorax” in Universal Pictures’ animated feature The Lorax, based on the book by Dr. Seuss.
 His voice was also heard in the German, Russian, Spanish and Italian versions of the film.

 In 2015, DeVito was executive producer on the biographical documentary Harold and Lillian: A Hollywood Love Story.
 In 2014, he co-produced Universal Pictures’ crime drama A Walk Among the Tombstones and starred in All the Wilderness.
 In 2012, DeVito starred in Sebastian Gutierrez’s black and white crime drama Hotel Noir.

 DeVito attended Our Lady of Mt.
-Carmel grammar school and Oratory Prep School in Summit, NJ, but appeared in only one school play, as “St. Francis of Assisi.”
-After graduation, he pursued several odd jobs, always keeping the idea of acting in the back of his mind.
-Finally, he entered the American Academy of Dramatic Arts in New York.
-"They had fencing and a speech class," he said mockingly, "so you don't talk funny."
-Unable to get work, DeVito bought a round-trip ticket and headed to Hollywood.
+Carmel grammar school and Oratory Prep School in Summit, NJ, but appeared in only one school play as “St. Francis of Assisi.”
+After graduation, he pursued several odd jobs, always with the idea of acting in the back of his mind.
+He finally entered the American Academy of Dramatic Arts in New York.
+"They had fencing and a speech class," he said mockingly, "So you don't talk funny."
+Unable to get work, DeVito bought a one-way ticket and headed to Hollywood.
 After years of unemployment, he returned to New York.
-He called an old friend and former American Academy professor who, coincidentally, had been seeking him out for a starring role in one of three one-act plays presented together under the title of The Man With the Flower in His Mouth.
+He called an old friend and former American Academy professor who, coincidentally, had been seeking him out for a starring role in one of three one-act plays presented together under the title of The Man with the Flower in His Mouth.
 Soon DeVito was into big money ($60 a week) and other stage performances followed.
 Among his credits were Down the Morning Line, The Line of Least Existence, The Shrinking Bride and One Flew Over the Cuckoo's Nest.